- Camp Wildcat is structured into seven single week session formats. Participants can now enroll in one of the seven or

 - No field trips to sites outside of UNH occur.
 Camp Wildcat travels to Mendums Pond in Barrington, NH as it is still part of UNH's property.
-Travel to Mendums Pond will occur during single week themed and Outdoor Adventure weeks.
+Travel to Mendums Pond will occur on Wednesday each week.

 - The Hamel Recreation Center will now serve as "home base" for Camp Wildcat.
 This location offers the following advantages:

 - Proximity to the UNH Outdoor Pool for open swim

-- Proximity to Memorial Athletic Fields to enhance sports and adventure programming
+- Proximity to Scott Hall Lawn to enhance sports and adventure programming

-- Drop-off and pick-up will take place at the rear entrance of the Hamel Recreation Center.
+- Drop-off and pick-up will take place at the entrance of the Hamel Recreation Center.

 - Group swim lessons are available as an extended care option from 4:45pm-5:30pm at the end of each camp day.
 Parents/guardians must pick up their child(ren) no later than 5:45pm.
 Current maximum enrollment for extended care swim lessons is 40 campers per session.